achertovsky/phpdrc/readme.md

     - namespace\you\allow\there1
     - namespace\you\allow\there2
 ```
 Keep in mind that in namespaces you want to check also in a list of allowed.
 So if you check `App\Core` all uses with that namespace prefix would be automatically allowed.
+If multiple entries match, the first matching entry will be the only one to be used.

 # Development
 ## install env